Views:

-Making a deferral claim is an important decision as this could affect several areas of your student life:
+Making a deferral claim is an important decision, as it could affect several areas of your student life, such as:

 • Academic Progression